 A baseline freeze should not rest on a single run — parts of the analysis are LLM judgement, so one run’s weighted score carries the variance above, and a single full-suite snapshot can catch several targets at simultaneous high/low draws and mis-state where they sit.
 When re-baselining (a deliberate calibration change, a schema change, or a reference-model change), characterize each target over three independent runs on identical inputs (skill, sources, remits held constant), then:

 R-NN id — rule IDs are re-derived each run and are not stable across runs/models.baselines/vX.Y-<variant>/ (e.g. v0.7.7-claude48 for the Opus 4.8 re-freeze), retire the previous set in place, and update the pointer + bands here.
-The current set’s BASELINE.md is the worked example../build.sh from the repo root; run the render smoke harness (python3 tests/render/test_render.py).
+The v1.0.2-claude48 BASELINE.md is the worked example of a median-of-3 characterization (the current v1.1-claude48 set carries that freeze over unchanged via re-tag — see its own BASELINE.md for the re-tag method)../build.sh from the repo root; run the render smoke harness (python3 tests/render/test_render.py).
 CI already runs both on the PR across Python 3.9/3.12/3.13 — confirm it’s green.claude plugin marketplace add open-agent-ai-security/praxen, then claude plugin install praxen@open-agent-ai-security, then claude plugin list.
 Confirm three things: the marketplace parses with no schema error; praxen installs at the release version; and the behavior-verifier skill is invokable afterwards.
 (The in-session /plugin ... slash commands do the same thing, but the claude plugin subcommand is non-interactive and argument-driven, so it runs the same way on every interface — use it here for a deterministic check.)
 As a fast pre-flight, claude plugin validate . from the repo root checks .claude-plugin/marketplace.json and plugin.json against the schema without touching your installed plugins.
 This is a manual check on purpose — those manifests are validated by Claude Code’s own marketplace schema, which no Python test in this repo exercises.
 A regression here doesn’t fail CI; it just silently breaks install — exactly how the bare-"." plugin source shipped in v0.6.1 and broke marketplace install for every tagged release until 0.6.2.
-Run it before every revision.skills/ directly (confirms skill edits land correctly).baselines/<latest>/<target>/…-findings-*.json (currently v0.7.7-claude48): weighted RAISE within ±0.3–0.5 of the baseline and inside the per-target band below; severity counts in the same neighbourhood; dominant pattern / themes still covered (no Critical theme dropped) — this last one is the hard gate.
-(See What a release review looks like for the per-report checks.)baselines/<next-version>-<variant>/ via the multi-run characterization above (and update the pointer + the affected bands below).For each target:
+Run it before every revision.skills/ directly (confirms skill edits land correctly).baselines/<latest>/<target>/…-findings-*.json (currently v1.1-claude48): weighted RAISE within ±0.3–0.5 of the baseline and inside the per-target band below; severity counts in the same neighbourhood; dominant pattern / themes still covered (no Critical theme dropped) — this last one is the hard gate.
+(See What a release review looks like for the per-report checks.)baselines/<next-version>-<variant>/ via the multi-run characterization above (and update the pointer + the affected bands below).Scan the upstream source, not

 dev → main release PR.SKILL.md, schema.py, or the knowledge base.Two paths, both supported.